Skip to content

 We’ll be sharing stories of how your fellow Memphians connect with our city through food, fitness, music, and so much more!
 Be sure to keep an eye out for billboards across the city featuring some familiar faces!

-Pretty Useful Co. was founded in 2016 as a small goods collaboration between Allie Mounce and Clare Freeman that has grown into a creative studio serving brands large and small with the addition of Katie Mars!
+Pretty Useful Co. was founded in 2016 as a small goods collaboration between Allie Mounce and Clare Freeman that has grown into a creative studio serving brands large and small.
 They excel at designing brands bursting with personality and creating illustrations and animations that delight and inspire.
 They have a deep toolbox of skills, but their greatest asset of all is that they’re a good hang and care deeply about what they do.
-You may know them for their playful pins, stickers, accessories and more, spotted at markets around Memphis, but they’ve also done several murals and even served as speakers at creative events around the country!

 What are your top 3 places you love to visit in Memphis?